Sooner or later, you’ll get the call:

 So, in response to Pastor Harmon’s plaint, do you:

-(a) quote Romans 12:18 and advise the church to look for
+- (a) quote Romans 12:18 and advise the church to look for another location?

 Having experienced this scenario a number of times I would recommend (b).
 Although (c) is always appropriate, if Pastor Harmon is familiar with Perretti he will know that prayer is included in your advice.
 If he is not familiar with spiritual warfare, the prayers are less likely to be well directed.
 As to (a), remember that the writer of Romans never voluntarily surrendered the freedom to preach the Gospel.
 As agents of God, we do not have the authority to make decisions which will deprive others of the right to hear the Gospel.
 Thus, whether “to live at peace” in this situation does not depend on us.
 Answer (d) may be appropriate, but at a later date.

 Of course, two immediate practical steps for an attorney Christian to take are review of the real estate contract and the zoning ordinance.
 The contract should have a “zoning contingency clause” allowing the church a reasonable time to apply for the special use permit and obtain the requisite approval through public hearings.
 Zoning ordinances come in a thousand flavors; each has its own “standards” for granting of a special use permit.
 However, the standards are rarely precise and generally allow the hearing board broad discretion.
 A typical zoning ordinance might read:

 “A special use shall be granted if the zoning commission finds that the proposed use:

 - will not be detrimental to surrounding properties;

 - will not unduly increase traffic; and